mxgiuliani00/LakeComo/README.md

 To compile and run:
 * Run `make` in the test folder to compile
-* Run `./LakeComoSim settings_lakeComo_CSPA.txt < u_test46.txt` to perform a simulation with a random policy
+* Run `./LakeComoSim settings_lakeComo.txt < u_test46.txt` to perform a simulation with a random policy
-* Edit `LakeComo_moeaf.java` in the moeaf folder to define the optimization settings
-* Run `javac -classpath MOEAFramework-1.17-Executable:.
-LakeComo_moeaf.java` to compile the JAVA library for the optimization (for details see [MOEA Framework](http://moeaframework.org/))
-* Run `java -classpath MOEAFramework-1.17-Executable:.
-LakeComo_moeaf > output.txt` to run the optimization and save the reults (i.e. policy parameters and objectives) in the file output.txt

 ----
 ### Copyright: